Jake McQuaide

-Jacob McQuaide (born December 7, 1987) is an American professional football long snapper for the Los Angeles Rams of the National Football League (NFL).
+Jacob McQuaide (born December 7, 1987) is an American professional football long snapper.
 After playing college football for the Ohio State Buckeyes, McQuaide began his pro career when he was signed by the St. Louis Rams as an undrafted free agent in 2011.
+McQuaide played his first 10 seasons in the NFL with the Rams franchise, then continued his professional career spending time on the rosters of six other NFL teams over four seasons before returning to the Rams in 2025.

 Early life

 McQuaide attended Elder High School.
 As a sophomore, he contributed to the football team winning an OHSAA State Championship.
 As a senior, he had 10 receptions for 125 yards at tight end.
 He also lettered in basketball.

 He walked-on at Ohio State University.
 As a redshirt freshman, he was rotated in the first seven games at long snapper, along with seniors Dimitrios Makridis and Jackson Haas.
-He was removed from the rotation the rest of the season because of inconsistency issues and did not play in the last 6 contests.
+He was removed from the rotation the rest of the season because of inconsistency issues and did not play in the last six contests.

 As a sophomore, he was named the team's long snapper for punts and placement kicks, while earning a football scholarship.

 During his college career, he remained as team's long snapper, but was never able to take snaps or record any stats at the tight end position.
-He was a part of 3 Big Ten Conference championships (2007, 2008 and 2009).
+He was a part of three Big Ten Conference championships (2007, 2008 and 2009).